edgarfinn/React-Intermediate-Reference/README.md

     )
   }
 }
+// notice how implementation here is similar to {connect}
 export default reduxForm({
   // always make sure the value of form here is unique,
   // to prevent conflict with any other forms on your application.